Download Careers360 App

 • The working rights of German students and students from the EU/EEA are the same.
 That includes they can work for 20 hours per week during the semester and no restrictions on working hours during the semester breaks.

-How to Convert a Student Visa to a Residence Permit in Germany
+How to Apply for a Residence Permit in Germany?

 Step 1: Register your Address